 Annual General Meetings

-The BMC holds an AGM (usually in April), primarily for the purpose of presenting and adopting annual reports and accounts, appointing auditors and electing members of the Executive Committee.
+The BMC holds an AGM (usually in April), primarily for the purpose of presenting and adopting annual reports and accounts, appointing auditors and electing members of the Board of Directors.

 Read recent BMC AGM minutes and National Open Forum notes